-It’s usually challenging to find the sodium ascorbate form of vitamin C in the drugstore, so we recommend purchasing it online.
+Finding the sodium ascorbate form of vitamin C is usually challenging in the drugstore, so we recommend purchasing it online.

-For large pets, the 2.2 lb size is the better deal, for small pets (under 25 lbs), the 8 oz. or 16 oz. should last a couple of months.
+For large pets, the 2.2 lb size is the better deal, for small pets (under 25 lbs), the 16 oz bottle should last a couple of months.

 How to Titrate to Bowel Tolerance

-“Titrating to bowel tolerance” is the best way to find the exact dose of sodium ascorbate for your cat.
+“Titrating to bowel tolerance” is the best way to find your cat’s exact dose of sodium ascorbate.